As an author, you hold exclusive copyright to your original work

-not necessary, however, to sign away your rights as an author when you have something published.
-The traditional publishing model transfers all rights to the publisher, but there are ways to preserve the rights you need and deserve as the original creator of the work and to honor the publisher’s desire to use your work for commercial reasons.
+not necessary, however, to sign away your rights as an author in order to have something published.
+There are ways to preserve the rights you need and deserve as the original creator of the work and to honor the publisher’s desire to use your work for commercial reasons.
 You have options when it comes to